-- At the beginning of the academic year, the supervisor and the employee discuss the planned levels of performance and perceived current levels of performance and review the job description and the position expectations. - During the initial conference, the supervisor will clarify the significance of the job description in terms of the performance criteria, expectations, possible evidence, and timelines during the initial conference. - The success criteria and exceeding criteria should be agreed on jointly.
+- At the beginning of the academic year, the supervisor and the employee discuss the planned levels of performance and perceived current levels of performance and review the job description and the position expectations. - During the initial conference, the supervisor will clarify the significance of the job description in terms of the performance criteria, expectations, possible evidence, and timelines during the initial conference. - The success criteria and exceeding criteria are communicated and agreed upon every academic year.